cesarguerrero1/TCP-Client-Server/README.md

-# Multi-threaded TCP Rmote File Server and Client
+# Multi-threaded TCP Remote File Server and Client

 ## Overview
 This repository contains all of the files needed to run my implementation of a multi-threaded client/server file system.
 For my implementation I ran the server in (3) different environments: